phuongzzz/review_rails/review.md

     - no validation
     - update single validate
 - Model validation:
-  - `presence:boolean`
+  - `presence: boolean`
-    - validate the existance of model's attributes
+    - validate the existence of model's attributes
   - `length`
     - validate the `maximum` and the `minimum` length of model's attributes
   - `format`